Updated on January 5, 2022. Medical content reviewed by Dr. Shatha Atiya.

 The second is THC, notable for its psychoactive effects (causing the high).
 But, it’s also responsible for reducing nausea, chronic pain, and increased appetite.

-Given the properties of these two cannabinoids, we already begin to can picture what cannabis can do for patients suffering from inflammatory bowel disease.
+Given the properties of these two cannabinoids, we can picture what cannabis can do for patients suffering from inflammatory bowel disease.

 Symptoms of IBD cannabis may reduce